justinteractive/Hackbone/README.md

  - MVC + VM (with Hackbone.BoundView)
  - MVP + VM (with Hackbone.BoundView)

-### New classes introduced (compared to basic Backbone which still exist)
+## New classes introduced (compared to basic Backbone which still exist)

- > Hackbone.Base
+### Hackbone.Base

- - base class to extend for code-consistency across your whole codebase.
+base class to extend for code-consistency across your whole codebase

- > Hackbone.BaseView (extends Hackbone.Base)
+### Hackbone.BaseView

- - base View class without knowledge of any State, Model or Collection
+base View class without knowledge of any State, Model or Collection

- - super class for `Hackbone.View`
+super class for `Hackbone.View`

- > Hackbone.State
+### Hackbone.State

- - base REST-less Model class (no save, fetch, etc. async REST features)
+base REST-less Model class (no save, fetch, etc. async REST features)

- - Super class for `Hackbone.Model`
+Super class for `Hackbone.Model`

 ### Dependencies: